-Our audit was conducted for the purpose of forming opinions on the Spreckels Union School District School District's Building Fund (Measure B) financial statements.
-The Schedule of Long-Term Obligations and Reconciliation of Annual Financial Report with Audited Building Fund are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements of the Spreckels Union School District's Building Fund (Measure B).
+The accompanying supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.

-The Schedule of Long-Term Obligation and Reconciliation of Annual Financial Report with Audited Building Fund are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The accompanying supplementary information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the Building Fund (Measure B) financial statements as a whole.
+In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.